5erena/ATOC5860/README.md

 # ATOC5860
 Objective Data Analysis Lab

-Files pertaining to laboratory projects for thiss course will live here.
+Files pertaining to laboratory projects for this course will live here.